 The existing bridge rails on Perfume Creek Bridge would be replaced with concrete barrier type 836 (modified for bike railing) in both directions.
-The southbound side would require an extension of the existing concrete double box culvert by 4 feet 4 inches and the construction of a new wing wall (Type 7B) (Figure 2-2).
-The southbound shoulder would need to be widened to match the new width of the box culvert.
-Lastly, a concrete block and MGS would be installed along both the approach and departure sections of the bridge for the northbound direction, and for only the approach end for the southbound direction.
+The southbound side would require an extension of the existing concrete double box culvert by approximately 4 feet and the construction of a new reinforced concrete wing wall (Type 7B) (Figure 2-2).
+The southbound shoulders at both the approach and departure ends of the bridge would need to be widened to the standard 8-foot shoulder.
+Lastly, a concrete block and MGS would be installed along the approach and departure sections of the bridge (northbound and southbound directions).